Best daily deals

 Alarm issues

-We’ve seen a surprising number of issues relating to the Pixel Watch’s alarm.
-Either set alarms will not fire in the morning, or alarms won’t sync with the Google Clock app on Pixel phones.
+We’ve seen many issues relating to the Pixel Watch’s alarm.
+Either set alarms will not fire in the morning or won’t sync with the Google Clock app on Pixel phones.
 There’s a good reason for the latter.

-• Alarms set on your phone will no longer sync with your watch.
-According to Google support, the watch alarms are now supposed to be separate from those on your phone.
+• Alarms set on your phone will no longer sync with your watch if it’s running Wear OS 3.
+According to Google support, the watch alarms are supposed to be separate from those on your phone.
 It’s a curious design choice, but that’s how alarms on the Pixel Watch function for now.

 YouTube Music issues